omerbitikcioglu/udacity-android-exercises/README.md

 # Udacity-Android-Exercises

-The exercises I have done during Android Kotlin Developer Nanaodegree on Udacity
+The exercises I have done during Android Kotlin Developer Nanodegree on Udacity